MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 LLMP is a variation of the popular open source [LAMP web stack](#lamp-web-stack), providing Lighttpd instead of Apache2 web server.

 **Lighttpd** is designed and optimized for high performance environments.
-It comes with a small memory footprint compared to other web-servers and it provides an effective management of the cpu-load.
+It comes with a small memory footprint compared to other web-servers and it provides an effective management of the CPU load.

 === "Quick start"

     **Access website:**

     - URL = `http://192.168.0.100` (`http://<your.local.ip>` or `http://<your.host.name>`)
-    - local directory = /var/www
+    - Local directory = `/var/www`

-    **Access phpinfo:**
+    **Access PHP info page:**

     - URL = `http://192.168.0.100/phpinfo.php`